neuralml/neuralml.github.io/joinus_ox.md

 <hr>

 <header class="masthead text-justify" style="font-size:120%">
-<p>We <b> strongly encourage</b> applications from under-represented groups, such as women, racial and ethnic or any other minorities (we are also a member of <a href="https://www.alba.network" target="_blank">ALBA</a>, a network for diversity in neuroscience).
+<p>We <b> strongly encourage</b> applications from under-represented groups, such as women, racial and ethnic or any other minorities (we are a member of <a href="https://www.alba.network" target="_blank">ALBA</a>, a network for diversity in neuroscience).
 We believe in the power of diversity and in the creative solutions and welcome enviroment that it creates. </p>
 </header>

 <hr>